ibm-cloud-docs/solution-tutorials/vpc-tg-dns-iam.hidden.md

    }
    ```

    The network_context is the output generated by the network team specifically for the shared team.

    The `count = var.shared_lb ?
 1 : 0` is a terraform construct explained later in the {{site.data.keyword.loadbalancer_short}} and can be ignored at this point.

-Create the resources:
+1. Create the resources:
    ```
    terraform init
    terraform apply
    ```
    {:pre}

-Navigate to the [Virtual server instances for VPC](https://{DomainName}/vpc-ext/compute/vs) and find the shared instance.
+1. Optionally navigate to the [Virtual server instances for VPC](https://{DomainName}/vpc-ext/compute/vs) and find the shared instance.
 Click on it and verify the following:
    - The instance has no incoming connectivity from the public internet (check the Security Groups)
    - Locate the private IP address

-Navigate to the [resource list](https://{DomainName}/resources) and find the **{{site.data.keyword.dns_short}}**, click on it and find the DNS record with the name **shared**.
+1. Optionally navigate to the [resource list](https://{DomainName}/resources) and find the **{{site.data.keyword.dns_short}}**, click on it and find the DNS record with the name **shared**.
 Notice the Value is the private IP address of the instance.

 ## Create a publicly facing micro-service for an application (Application1 Team)
-{: #application}
+{: #application1}
 {: step}

 Change directory, generate an API key in the local.env and become a member of the application1 access group: